ElijahRomer/ReadMeGenerator/README.md

 ## Usage

-This application is useful for quickly generating complete and professional-looking readme files.
+This application is useful for quickly generating complete and professional readme files.
 It utilizes a Command Line Interface (CLI) and a series of prompts based on the Inquirer Node.js module to achieve this.

-README Generator is initalized by navigating the the project directory in the terminal and running the following command:
+README Generator is initalized by navigating to the project directory in the terminal and running the following command:

 ```bash
 node index.js
 ```

+**_Please be advised that if the README filename entered is already in use by a pre-existing file in the targeted directory, THE APPLICATION WILL OVERWRITE THAT FILE._**

+Please note that the prompt sequence and README write can be aborted in the terminal at any time by pressing `ctrl + c`.

 ## Text Editor Prompts

 Some of the prompts with the potential for longer entries will open the default text editor to allow the user to edit and write longer entries in a more user-friendly fashion.
 These sections are marked in this readme next to the header with `(Text Editor Prompt)`.

 To open the response file with the text editor, the CLI will prompt the user to hit enter.
 Please note that the text editor may only open in the background and may need to be brought up via the task bar.
 The text input will follow markdown syntax so feel free to customize sections as desired.
-A general guide to markdown syntax can be found [here]().
+A general guide to markdown syntax can be found [here](https://www.markdownguide.org/cheat-sheet/).

 A header for the section is not required in the response as these are automatically generated.
 Once finished writing the section content, you need only save the file and exit the text editor to record the response and proceed to the next prompt in the terminal.

-**_Please be advised that if the README filename entered is already in use by a pre-existing file in the targeted directory, THE APPLICATION WILL OVERWRITE THAT FILE._**

-Please note that the prompt sequence and README write can be aborted in the terminal at any time by pressing `ctrl + c`.

 ## Required Prompts